Landscape Maintenance for the Fire Hazard Zones

 One-sided cutting that weakens plant structure and creates dieback

-These are maintenance problems—not plant problems.
+But these are maintenance problems—not plant problems.

 What Proper Fire Maintenance Looks Like